1. Trouble Arising from Information Security and Information Systems

 The Group's Nursing Care business mainly involves operation of specified facilities.
 Competition for housing for the elderly is intensifying as a result of entry into the market by major competitors and other industries, soaring construction costs, and a shortage of sites.
 Furthermore, the shortage of caregivers is becoming more serious.
 Japan's social security budget is strained, and difficult financial conditions are expected to persist for nursing care insurance.
-The group has created a business model with a low degree of reliance on nursing care insurance revenue.
+The group has created a business model with a low degree of reliance on nursing care insurance revenue compared with other companies in the same industry.
 Moreover, we are launching and expanding peripheral businesses such as staffing and recruitment, nursing care consultation, and food delivery services for seniors to develop businesses which are less susceptible to the impact of system changes.

 4. Damage from Natural Disasters